 There are two major categories of health checks that businesses are exploring: symptom-based screening and diagnostic or serologic testing.
 Here we cover symptom-based screening as the most prevalent and accessible form of health check, but in a later article we will also cover diagnostic and serologic testing.

-In symptom-based screening, employees are evaluated for the presence of SARS-CoV-2 symptoms as described by the CDC, which were updated this week to include not only fever, cough, and shortness of breath, but also chills, shaking with chills, muscle pain, headache, sore throat, or even a new loss of taste or smell.
-Screening for these symptoms typically takes the form of temperature checks or symptom questionnaires.
+In symptom-based screening, employees are evaluated for the presence of SARS-CoV-2 symptoms as described by the CDC, which were updated on May 27 to include not only fever, cough, shortness of breath, chills, shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell, but also congestion or runny nose, nausea or vomiting, and diarrhea.
+Screening for these symptoms typically takes the form of temperature checks and/or symptom questionnaires.
 They are somewhat limited by the fact that many infected individuals do not exhibit symptoms (asymptomatic) or may not yet exhibit symptoms when screened (pre-symptomatic).
 In a White House briefing, Dr. Anthony Fauci estimated between 25-50% of infected individuals are asymptomatic.

 However, many employers favor these approaches because they are broadly accessible, can be implemented immediately, and have been recommended by the CDC for workplaces with “minimal to moderate risk.”
 According to a recent survey by the Employer Health Innovation Roundtable, “self-reporting of symptoms and thermal screening at worksite entry are the two approaches most commonly cited that will be implemented once worksites are reopened with over half (58%) indicating usage.”
 Dr. David Hindin, surgeon and Biodesign Innovation Fellow at Stanford University, recommends using both temperature checks and symptom questionnaires together to maximize the efficacy of symptom-based screening.